PSeminarCryptographie/MonkeyCrypt/IDEAS.md

 + add functions that make cracking codes easier
 + add a section with user defined cryptography functions

 **Other stuff**
 + translate it in other languages
++ Make encryption/decryption from one language to another language possible.